tsegall/fta/README.md

 The mandatory 'threshold' tag is the percentage of valid samples required by this plugin to establish the Stream Data as a a valid instance of this Semantic Type.

-The mandatory 'baseType' tag constrains the plugin to streams that are of this Base Type (see discussion above on the valid Base Types).
+The 'baseType' tag constrains the plugin to streams that are of this Base Type (see discussion above on the valid Base Types).
+The baseType is defined by the implementation for all Code Plugins, STRING for all Finite plugins, and must be defined for RegExp plugins.

 The optional 'validLocales' tag is used to constrain the plugin to a set of languages or locales.
 This is the set of locales where the plugin should be enabled.
 For example, [ "en-US" ,"en-CA" ] indicates that the plugin should be enabled in both the US and Canada, [ "en" ] indicates that the plugin should be enabled in